-- Land developed for a non-government school, as defined in Ministerial Direction on the Preparation and Content of Development Contributions Plans of 11 October 2016. - Land developed for housing by or for the Department of Health and Human Services, as defined in Ministerial Direction on the Preparation and Content of Development Contributions Plans dated 11 October 2016.
+- Land developed for a non-government school, as per the Ministerial Direction on the Preparation and Content of Development Contribution Plans. - Land developed for housing by or on behalf of the Department of Health and Human Services, as per the Ministerial Direction on the Preparation and Content of Development Contribution Plans.
 This applies to social housing development delivered by and for registered housing associations.
 This exemption does not apply to private dwellings developed by the Department of Health and Human Services or registered housing associations.

-- Construction of a building or carrying out of works or a subdivision that does not result in the creation of net additional demand units, such as: - renovations or alterations to an existing dwelling. - construction of outbuildings normal to an existing dwelling. - construction of a fence. - demolition of a dwelling followed by construction of a replacement dwelling on the same land.
-This exemption applies to a single dwelling but not to a second dwelling or subsequent dwellings on the same land. - construction of a building or carrying out of works to reinstate the preexisting standard of a building other than a dwelling unintentionally damaged or destroyed.
+- renovations or alterations to an existing dwelling. - construction of outbuildings normal to an existing dwelling. - construction of a fence. - demolition of a dwelling followed by construction of a replacement dwelling on the same land.
+This exemption applies to a single dwelling but not to a second dwelling or subsequent dwellings on the same land. - construction of a building or carrying out of works to reinstate the pre-existing standard of a building other than a dwelling unintentionally damaged or destroyed.
 This exemption applies only to the extent that the floor area of the new building is not greater than that of the damaged or destroyed building. - Servicing infrastructure constructed by a utility authority. - Where the DCP obligation would be less than \$10. - Brimbank City Council delivered projects, building or works. - Land which has an existing section 173 Agreement under the Planning and Environment Act 1987 and/or a Deed of Agreement which requires the payment of a contributions levy and/or construction of a community and/or physical infrastructure and explicitly exempts the development from this DCP.